petezh/peterzhang.me/_notes/cs61c.md

 4. 3 but striped across blocks
 5. 4 but parity is interleaved
 6. 2 blocks for parity

+Facts about RAID:
+- “redundancy through parity” - 2, 3, 4, 5
+- “a pro is having a small overhead” - 0, 2, 3
+- “fast small reads are a pro" -  0, 1, 4
+- “fast small writes are a pro” - 0, 1, 5
+- “higher throughput is a pro” - 4, 5
+- “parity is bit-striped” - 2
+- “parity is byte-striped" - 3
+- “parity is block-level striped" - 4, 5
+- “disks play a part in increasing reliability” - 1, 2, 3, 4, 5

 ## Computing at Scale